Floorp-Projects/Floorp/testing/performance/talos/README.txt

     Make sure to correctly set the path to python in the paths.py file.

-    After you download and install Python 2.4, you'll need to install some extensions:
+    After you download and install Python 2.4, Windows users will need to install some extensions:

       * Python Win32 Extensions
         These extensions provide some support for process management and performance monitoring.
         http://prdownloads.sourceforge.net/pywin32/pywin32-208.win32-py2.4.exe?download

+    Mac users may use Python 2.3.5, included with Mac OS X, but they will need to download the 'subprocess.py' file included with more recent Python distributions and install it in the library path (/Library/Python/2.3/site-packages/).

   * Apache HTTP Server
     Found at http://httpd.apache.org/
     The page cycler works on a local Apache server.
 After installing Apache simply place the page_load_test/ directory into htdocs/ directory of Apache (found on most systems at c:\Program Files\Apache Software Foundation\Apache2.2\htdocs)

+  * Syck YAML Parser
+  	You'll need to download and install Syck from http://whytheluckystiff.net/syck/ Install the binary (a standard install) and the Python extension: cd ext/python/ && python setup.py build && sudo python setup.py install

   1. Make sure the prerequisites, above, are installed.
   2. Copy this entire directory and all subdirectories onto your local disk